 Find ways to make thematic connections to these suggested topics:

-• Theater Technology: Sound & Light Design
+• Theater Technology: Sound and Light Design

 • Theater: Performance, Devising